bomanaps/lean-quickstart/README.md

 This `config.yaml` is consumed by the clients to directly generate the genesis `in-client`.
 Note that clients are supposed to ignore `genesis.ssz` and `genesis.json` as their formats have not been updated.

-`validators.yaml` is generated for validator index assignments to the nodes and is supposed to be read by the client software to pickup their assigned validator indexes:
+`validators.yaml` is generated for validator index assignments to the nodes:

 ```yaml
 zeam_0: